 Hek’s second waka hourua, Ngahiraka Mai Tawhiti, was named after his late wife.
 Te Aurere and Ngahiraka Mai Tawhiti successfully made their way to Rapanui (Easter Island) and back during 2012–2013, navigated by New Zealander Jack Thatcher.

-Hek is now recognised around the Pacific as being one of the leading master carvers of traditional waka.
-He has built over 30 waka – mostly since 2000.
+Hek is recognised around the Pacific as being one of the leading master carvers of traditional waka and was knighted in February 2019.
+In his lifetime he built over 30 waka.

 Waka in New Zealand